RudyLang/RudyLang.github.io/Posts/Software/_posts/2020-08-07-ARG Murder-Mystery.markdown

 Once in, join the room “Jimmy” by entering it into the “Join a Room” box.
 Ignore the other features at this time.
 You can navigate between the landing page and the chat rooms by clicking “Commodore” in the top left.<br>
 </p>

-You should take a minute and see if you can find the 3 clues 😉 (hover over the box below to reveal the answers!)
+There are three clues in the message.
+You can hover over the box below to reveal them!

 <div class="spoiler"><span>Dreams, 38, heart</span></div>
 <br>

-These clues were intended to lead my guests to the song "These Dreams" by Heart, released in 1985 — a great hit in my opinion!
-From here they would need to disect the song and figure out how the "38" fits in.
-If one was to count the lyrics line by line down to 38, they would read "The sweetest song is silence."
-Entering the url <a href="www.thesweetestsongissilence.com">thesweetestsongissilence.com</a> took them to this landing page:
+The password was the 38th line from the song "These Dreams: by Heart, released in 1985.
+The URL for the website was the lyric "[thesweetestsongissilence.com](thesweetestsongissilence.com)".
+This was the landing page:

 <img src="/post_images/thesweetestsongissilence.PNG">

+### <a id="ARG-Firebase"></a> Firebase

 I chose to work with Firebase because it offered a lightweight and ready-to-launch solution for a simple web app like this.
-Being a Google product it offered easy sign-in integration for my users, given that they were required to use gmail accounts.
+As a Google product, it offered easy sign-in integration for my users, who used Gmail accounts.
 All I had to do was enable that provider and authorize my domain.
-I redirect my users to a Google sign-in portal, and once verified, I pass the returned token (along with their user ID) to firebase via json.
-After joining, Firebase adds them to a list of authenticated users, which is then referenced by the app to determine access privileges.
-Here's a few code snapshots:
+I redirect my users to a Google sign-in portal, and once verified, I pass the returned token (along with their user ID) to Firebase via JSON.
+After joining, Firebase adds them to a list of authenticated users, which the app references to determine access privileges.
+Here are a few code snapshots:

 <div class="article-code">
 <pre>